Shreegraphy/Shreegraphy/README.md

 - 👋 Hi, I’m @Shreegraphy
 - 👀 I’m interested in Music,Photography and gaming
 - 🌱 I’m currently learning coding,progamming and intestellar theme🎹
-- 💞️ I’m looking to collaborate on Mediac science with AI
+- 💞️ I’m looking to collaborate on Medical science with AI
 - 📫 How to reach me https://www.instagram.com/shreecharan_aka_shreegraphy/